 As for themes, there’s SO many available.
 I recommend sticking to something that’s simple like the ones I recommended above.
 There is no such thing as the best WordPress theme.
 There is however what works for your particular site/topic which is why the answer to the original question is it depends!
-If you’re looking for WordPress themes, I recommend trying out this approach which can make a WP site in less than a minute.
+If you’re looking for WordPress themes, I recommend trying out this approach to making my own WordPres websites which can make them in less than a minute.

 - Some will be just informative ones.

 - Some will be just for people to share their personal thoughts with no monetary idea in mind.

 - And some will be aimed at making money and of those, you will have affiliate marketing involved (or something else that’s monetarily incentivized).